OWASP/www-policy/legal/bylaws.md

 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by the Board of Directors for the unexpired portion of the term.

+If a Director creates a Vacancy, such as being removed or resigned, the entire term is considered served for that Member for the purposes of term limits.

 ### SECTION 2.06 INTENTIONALLY LEFT BLANK

 ### SECTION 2.07 Secretary